-Chesil Beach and Fleet Lagoon
+7. Chesil Beach and Fleet Lagoon

 Starting on the Isle of Portland, Chesil Beach stretches 18 miles along the coast to West Bay.
 This is a barrier beach, disconnected from the land, so on its way it forms the Fleet Lagoon, a brackish-water lagoon tucked between the beach and the mainland.

 At the Portland end, the pebbles of Chesil Beach are almost fist size, but they get smaller as you move westward.
-By the time the beach reaches West Bay the pebbles are tiny.
+By the time the beach reaches West Bay, the pebbles are tiny.
 Legend has it that smugglers of old used to land on the beach in the dead of night, and judge where they were by the size of the shingle.

-Old Harry Rocks
+8. Old Harry Rocks

 Old Harry Rocks mark the easternmost point of the Dorset Jurassic Coast.
 These are three chalk rock formations stretching out into the sea from the Isle of Purbeck.
 Local legend holds that the rocks are named after Harry Payne, a pirate from nearby Poole.